PrefectHQ/prefect/docs/core_concepts/flows.md

 :::

+## Environments

+Flows can have `Environment` objects attached, which describe how to serialize and execute the flow.
+For example, environment could be used to run a flow locally, or in a Docker container, or from a source code repository.

+For more information, see the [Environments concept doc](environments.html).

+## Serialization

+Flow metadata can be serialized by calling the flow's `serialize()` method.
+If the flow has an `Environment`, then `build=True` may be passed to build the environment and prepare the flow for remote execution.

 ## Retrieving tasks

 Flows can contain many tasks, and it can be challenging to find the exact task you need.
 Fortunately, the `get_tasks()` method makes this simpler.
 Pass any of the various [task identification](tasks.html#identification) keys to the function, and it will retrieve any matching tasks.